 When the limitation period has expired, the beneficiary (the debtor) may refuse to make the payment or challenge, in any manner, the exercise of the time-barred right.
 Should enforcement proceedings have been brought against the person concerned, the debtor against whom enforcement is sought may object to enforcement through an action of replevin in which he or she relies on the time barring.
 The time limit for objections to enforcement is 20 days from the summons.

 However, a debtor may not seek recovery (return) of an instalment payment he or she made spontaneously to comply with a time-barred obligation, even when it was made without knowledge of the time-bar.
 This rule applies to all forms of satisfaction of the time-barred right, as well as to its recognition or the provision of guarantees.

-The time-bar may be relied on against the party seeking enforcement by the debtor’s creditors and by third-parties with a legitimate interest in having it declared, even when the debtor has waived it.
+The debtor’s creditors may rely on the time bar against the party seeking enforcement and by third parties with a legitimate interest in having it declared, even when the debtor has waived it.
 However, if the debtor has waived it, the time-bar may only be relied on by the debtor’s creditors if the requirements set out in civil law for an action for avoidance (impugnação Pauliana) have been met.

 If a debtor who is being sued does not plead that the claim is time-barred and he or she loses the case, the case judged does not affect the right granted to the creditors.

 The normal limitation period is 20 years but short-term time-bars do exist.

 The following have a five-year limitation period: